knewplay/book-programming-essential/programming-fundamentals/chapter6.md

 **Activity #1:**

-Design functions to complete the task of organizing a birthday party.
+Create a set of functions for different aspects of planning a birthday party.
+Think about the key tasks involved in organizing a party and design functions for each of these tasks.
+You don't need to implement the details of each function; just outline what each function would do.

 ![Birthday party](./figures/ch-6-birthday-party.jpg)